RachWalm/black-jack/README.md

 #### Menus

 The next user input that was required was a menu.
-All menus throughut the project were from a third party module [simple-term-menu](https://pypi.org/project/simple-term-menu/).
+All menus throughout the project were from a third party module [simple-term-menu](https://pypi.org/project/simple-term-menu/).
 This could provide more complex menus such as hit, stick, double down or quit, or yes/no menus.
 This menu system was already validated so didn't require any validation.

 ```py
     choices = ["Hit", "Stick", "Double down", "Quit round"]